lauritsf/OpenEquivariance/README.md

 equivariant graph convolutions that can reduce computation and memory consumption significantly.

-We currently support NVIDIA GPUs and have just added beta support on AMD GPUs for UVU tensor products!
+We currently support NVIDIA GPUs and just added beta support on AMD GPUs for all tensor products!
 See [the coverage table](#tensor-products-we-accelerate) for more details.

 **Warning**: This is an early release, bug reports are welcome.